avarshney15/RecipesandRatings/README.md

 **Null Hypothesis**: The missingness of ratings does not depend on the number of steps required to make the recipe.

-**Alternate Hypothesis**: The missingness of ratings does depend on the number of ingredients required to make the recipe.
+**Alternate Hypothesis**: The missingness of ratings does depend on the number of steps required to make the recipe.

-**Test Statistic**: The difference of mean in the number of steps of the distribution of the group with missing ratings and the distribution of the group without missing ratings.
+**Test Statistic**: The difference in mean in the number of steps of the distribution of the group with missing ratings and the distribution of the group without missing ratings.
 <br>
 We will run a permutation test over a 1000 iterations where we will shuffle the 'rating_missing' column we have temporarily added and compare our test statistic with our observed value of 1.3386412335909217.
 Significance Level: 0.05